Today's Men's College Basketball Schedule, Betting Odds, and Best Bets

 Total Points

-2 Best College Basketball Bets and Player Props for Yale vs. Texas A&M
+2 Best College Basketball Bets and Player Props for New Mexico vs. Marquette

 - TV Channel: truTV